kenchris/jakecache/README.md

 Service Worker is great, but if you ever had a look at it's API(s) you realize that they are complicated imperative JavaScript API's.
 These API's tend to scary many web developers who perfer a nice forgiving declarative approach.

-So in order to fix the *too* complicated Service Worker API, we are super excited to introduce **JakeCache**.
+So in order to **fix** the **too** complicated Service Worker API, we are super excited to introduce **JakeCache**.
 A declarative manifest-driven application cache for web applications implemented on top of ServiceWorker.

-*Sarcasm may occur* ;-)

 ### Polyfil